MetOffice/lfric_core/documentation/source/user_guide/testing/index.rst

 =======

 Comprehensive and automated testing is an essential aspect of successful software developement.
-Comperhensive because we can't find bugs in code we aren't testing.
+Comprehensive because we can't find bugs in code we aren't testing.
 Automated because tests which aren't run aren't catching bugs.

 The LFRic project makes use of functional testing whereby a known set of